DataDog/hiring-engineers/answers.md

 I used POSTMAN to access the Datadog API.
 I made a POST request to: https://api.datadoghq.com/api/v1/dash?api_key=848bc620be9c697d90db8e52e85eb55d&application_key=d84eb73de427ce7f3319fd9c6a73380beb04c450

-I used the following JSON in the POST request.
+I used the following JSON in the body of the POST request.

 ```json
 {